-Crowdsource mini works of art from your guests as the RSVP #Invitation advice#invitations#postcard#rsvp#steal-this-idea April 2 | Catherine Clark bijouxandbits Photo by John Coles Jess and Martyn tapped into their guests' creative sides to collect all kinds of drawings, poems, collages, and well-wishes as a form of RSVP.
+Crowdsource mini works of art from your guests as the RSVP #Invitation advice#invitations#postcard#rsvp#steal-this-idea April 2 2013 | Catherine Clark bijouxandbits Photo by John Coles Jess and Martyn tapped into their guests' creative sides to collect all kinds of drawings, poems, collages, and well-wishes as a form of RSVP.
 They included blank postcards in the invitations, and commissioned artistic or written works of art to display at the reception.
 What they received was no less than an amazing poster-sized exquisite corpse filled with the energies of the people they love.
 What it also tells me is that you never know what your guests will invent.
 I'm seeing sheep, a winged dragon(?), multiple apes and monkeys, Lisa Simpson's wedding, and tons of mini caricatures of the couple.
 Oh, and if you decide to use pre-designed postcards (like this!) for RSVPs, you'll end up with your own two-sided work of art!
 There's much more to see from Jess and Martyn's budget-friendly UK wedding, so check it out.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Morgan & Jon's multi-location trifecta wedding NEXT Casual carnival madness and an interactive ring warming Show/Hide comments [ 2 ] This is an awesome idea..
 Thanks for sharing!
 They're all really nice, I think my favorite is the Homer+Lisa one though 🙂 Reply Wow, we just accidentally came up with the same idea!
 Picking up the invites tomorrow … can't wait to see what our guests do with the postcards, and I look forward to displaying them at the wedding!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.